Skip to main content

 Converter Mode

-2. Enter a value in any format (timecode, frames, or seconds)
+2. Enter a value in any of the three formats: timecode (HH:MM:SS:FF), total frames, or total seconds.

 Duration Mode